leftover5-ksully/326_project/docs/evan_geremia_submission_02.md

 I also contributed with various github orginization problems and had a significant contribution to the team write-up portion.
 This included an overview of the project as well as a write up of what went well and what needs to be imporved on.

 Lastly I helped get the youtube video organized in time for the project submission.
-This included ...
+This included part of the voiceover and decision on what to say in the voiceover.